Kat Matthews: Triathlon career

 Matthews won the Ironman Pro Series with an overall score of 20,761 (out of 21,500 max).

-In 2025 Matthews started her Ironman Pro Series campaign with a third consecutive win at Ironman Texas, notably beating Taylor Knibb the current Ironman 70.3 World Champion.
-Her time was an Ironman_Triathlon World best of all time: 8:10:34, beating the previous mark by 8 minutes.
+In 2025 Matthews opened her season with a third consecutive win at Ironman Texas, notably beating Taylor Knibb the current Ironman 70.3 World Champion.
+Her time was an Ironman Triathlon World best of all time: 8:10:34, beating the previous mark by 8 minutes.
 A month later she backed this up placing second to the World Champion Laura Philipp at Ironman Hamburg in an even faster time of 8:05:13.
-In the 2025 Ironman World Championship in Kona on 11 October 2025 she placed second behind Solveig Løvseth and ahead of Philipp, setting a record for the run: 2:47:23.
+In the 2025 Ironman World Championship in Kona on 11 October she placed second behind Solveig Løvseth and ahead of Laura Philipp, setting a record for the run: 2:47:23.
+With those results plus two Ironman 70.3 wins in Swansea and Zell am See, Matthews won the Ironman Pro Series again with an overall score of 20,845 (out of 21,500 max).